 A Statement of Significance on the ‘Cultural and Spiritual Significance of the Alps to Aboriginal People’

-The Alps Program hopes this project will be of great benefit to the Australian Alps First Peoples, in that it will increase awareness and understanding of the importance of the Alps to managers, politicians, Indigenous people living away from the Alps and the general public.
-While the project is quite small we hope it will build over time so it also provides knowledge to future generations.
-The project will produce a ‘Statement of Significance’ which can be put onto the Australian Alps website.
-The Statement should be mainly words, but other things, such as stories and artwork which captures the feelings, values, beliefs and significance from a cultural and spiritual perspective should also be used.
+The Alps Program hopes this project will be of great benefit to the Australian Alps First Peoples, in that it will increase awareness and understanding of the importance of the Alps to managers, politicians, indigenous people living away from the Alps and the general public.
+While the project is a quite small we hope it will build over time so it also provides knowledge to future generations.
+The project has produced a ‘Statement of Significance’ which now sits in the Australian Alps website.
+A long term goal is to have these values recognised formally within the Australian Alps National Heritage listing.

 The Australian Alps national parks co-operative program will be well managed, maintain its effectiveness to achieve the vision and objectives of the MoU and operate within the relevant policy context of each participating agency.